-How Government Can Get the Most Out of Contracted Dollars
+How Government Agencies Can Get the Most Out of Contracted Dollars

-To get the most out of contracted dollars, government agencies should support their CORs with leadership and government contract administration training that will position them to take the unofficial, but very much needed role of a contract performance manager.
+To get the most out of contracted dollars, government agencies should support their CORs with leadership and government contract administration training.
+This training will position them to take the unofficial but very much-needed role of a contract performance manager.

 CORs are the key to getting the most out of contracted dollars.
-With a combination of the right training and tools they will be able to effectively manage all post-award duties including:
+With a combination of the right training and tools, contract managers can be empowered to effectively manage:

 Post-award contract management can result in big returns.
-Take a $300 billion contracting budget, for example, then consider that any incremental contracting improvements have the potential to yield significant returns that can continually lead to increasing contract performance before closeout.
+Take a $300 billion contracting budget, for example.
+Consider that incremental contracting improvements have the potential to yield significant returns.
+These returns can continually lead to improving contract performance before closeout.

-The tool that will support CORs is post-award automation with government contract management software.
+The tool that will support contract managers is post-award automation with a government contract management solution.

-- helps CORs correct non-performance with post-award analytics.
+- helps contract managers correct non-performance with post-award analytics.